Photoproduction of $K^+\Lambda(1405) \rightarrow K^+\pi^0\Sigma^0$ extending to forward angles and low momentum transfer: Summary and conclusions

 \section{Summary and conclusions}

-New results in $K^+ \Lambda(1405)$ photoproduction are presented by utilising the two main features of the BGOOD experiment; the hermetic coverage to observe hyperon resonance decays combined with extremely forward and high resolution $K^+$ detection.
-Firstly, identifying the pure $I=0$ all neutral decay channel, $\pi^0 \Sigma^0$, the $\Lambda(1405)$ line shape was determined and is in agreement with previous measurements at CLAS~\cite{bib:clas_lineshape} and ANKE~\cite{bib:anke_lineshape}.
-In combination with the ANKE measurement, a slight indication is found for a double peak structure in the neutral ($\pi^0 \Sigma^0$) decay channel, consistent with the two poles derived in $\chi PT$ and in agreement with the analysis of CLAS $\pi^\pm \Sigma^\mp$ charged decay modes~\cite{bib:mai}.
-This structure however is not visible in the all neutral channel measured at CLAS.
-It is certainly at the boundary of present statistical precision and instrumental resolution, and more data will be needed for final conclusions.
+Results in $K^+ \Lambda(1405)\rightarrow K^+(\pi^0\Sigma^0)$ photoproduction are presented by utilising the two main features of the BGOOD experiment; the hermetic coverage to observe hyperon decays, combined with extremely forward and high momentum resolution $K^+$ detection.

-The second important aspect is the reaction mechanism.
-The BGOOD experiment allows access to the previously unmeasured region of extremely forward $K^+$ production.
-This is important to disentangle the reaction mechanism of $\Lambda(1405)$ photoproduction, in particular the possible role of $K$ and $K^*$ t-exchange versus the triangle diagram of Fig.~\ref{fig:tprocess} (right)~\cite{bib:wang}.
-In chiral unitary models of vector meson-baryon interactions, which successfully predicted pentaquark states~\cite{bib:juunwu} observed in the hidden-charm sector~\cite{bib:LHCbpenta}, the $N^*(2030)$ $s$-channel resonance feeding the triangle is expected as an analogue in the hidden-strange sector~\cite{bib:OsetRamos2,bib:ramosprivate}.
+The measured cross sections support the role of a triangle singularity driven by the $N^*(2030)$, where $\chi$PT models of vector meson-baryon interactions determine this to be a dynamically generated state~\cite{bib:wang}.
+Equivalent models successfully predicted the pentaquarks~\cite{bib:juunwu} observed in the hidden-charm sector~\cite{bib:LHCbpenta}, and this data supports the description of the $N^*(2030)$ as the hidden-strange analogue of these states~\cite{bib:OsetRamos2,bib:ramosprivate}.

-As a specific feature of the triangle singularity to contribute to $K^+ \Lambda(1405)$ photoproduction, we show the integrated cross section to clearly exhibit the predicted cusp-like structure~\cite{bib:wang} with unprecedented energy resolution.
-The observed falloff at $E_\gamma=2000$\,MeV would be consistent with a $K^*\Sigma$ structure of the $N^*(2030)$, since in this case the triangle mechanism driven by the $N^*(2030)$ is expected to vanish once the threshold of free $K^* \Sigma$ production is exceeded.
-This is very similar to the cusp-like structure observed in $K^0\Sigma^+$ photoproduction at the $K^*$ threshold~\cite{bib:ewald}.
-Combining this evidence, we observe a strong indication for the triangle mechanism~\cite{bib:OsetRamos2} to significantly contribute to the photoproduction of $K^+\Lambda(1405)$.
+The measured $\Lambda(1405)\rightarrow \pi^0\Sigma^0$ line shape is in agreement with previous measurements from the CLAS and ANKE collaborations~\cite{bib:clas_lineshape,bib:anke_lineshape}.
+An indication is found for a possible double peak structure in the neutral ($\pi^0 \Sigma^0$) decay channel, consistent with the two poles derived in $\chi$PT~\cite{bib:mai}, however more data is needed for a firm conclusion.